Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 Calvin Ridley, Jacksonville Jaguars

-I know it’s tough to project Ridley after a long layoff but last we saw him, he was on the Stefon Diggs upward trajectory.
-Think about where you would have him ranked if the absence wasn’t a factor …
+I know it’s tough to project Ridley after a long layoff, but last we saw him, he was on the Stefon Diggs upward trajectory.
+Think about where you would have him ranked if the absence weren't a factor …

 I know it's tough to project him after a long layoff but everything is set up for Calvin Ridley to soar this season.
 Don't forget how good he is. pic.twitter.com/R3vLOGeN54